shaiksophiefatima14-coder/ORM/README.md

 # Ex01 Django ORM Web Application

 # AIM
-To develop a Django application to store and retrieve data from a bank loan database using Object Relational Mapping(ORM).
+To develop a Django application to manage an online food delivery platform like Zomato/Swiggy using Object Relational Mapping (ORM).

 # DESIGN STEPS
 ## STEP 1: